-It is common that conventional hydrocarbon reserves are rapidly depleting and in order to sustain the demands the industry pays more attention to unconventional, hard-to-recover oil and gas reserves.
-The drilling of horizontal multilateral wells used to increase oil recovery in such reserves especially when two or more productive zones exist in one well.
-Multi-lateral wells require more complex and more advanced technologies for optimal well construction, completion strategy and future interventions planning.
-The shift in focus is to have optimum reservoir surveillance in order to monitor and optimize well productivity.
+In order to increase the effectiveness of shale-oil field development with reduced costs the industry pays more attention to advanced drilling and completion technologies, enhanced oil recovery methods and automatization techniques.
+The application of multilateral wells ensured higher drainage and reservoir productivity through the utilization of diverse configurations.
+Achieving higher productivity rates and maximizing the reach from a multilateral well has highly improved well performance compared to that of a conventional horizontal well under similar conditions.
+At the same time multilateral wells require more complex and more advanced technologies for optimal well construction, completion strategy and future interventions planning.
+The shift in focus is to have optimum reservoir surveillance to monitor and optimize well productivity.

 Historically, the analysis of well production efficiency was based on geological and hydrodynamical modelling that considered petrophysical features, including porosity, permeability, mineralogy, and total organic carbon.
-However, the determination of flow profiles in production wells serves as the basis for making technical decisions that seek to increase efficiency in field development and optimize well construction solutions or workover operations.
+However, logging operations to determine the inflow profile in production wells are a basis for making technical decisions to increase efficiency in field development and optimize well construction solutions or workover operations.

-For the last few years there is a significant trend worldwide of using various tracer-based surveillance methods to obtain data on the horizontal multilateral well's productivity.
+For the last few years there is a significant trend worldwide of using various tracer or marker based surveillance technologies to obtain data on the horizontal multilateral well's productivity.
 The main advantage of these technologies is the ability to obtain data over a long period of time with a significant decrease in the required resources, therefore providing new opportunities for horizontal and multilateral wells monitoring, reservoirs management and increasing the cumulative production.

-Tracer-based production surveillance technologies involve the placement of tracers along the horizontal well or in each borehole of multilateral wells.
-When tracers contact target formation fluid (oil, water, gas), the fluid captures the tracer particles and move along with the flow.
-Fluid samples are taken from the wellhead and analysed to identify the number of tracers of each code in each type of fluid.
+Marker based production surveillance technologies involve the placement of quantum markers along the horizontal well or in each borehole of multilateral wells.
+When markers contact target formation fluid (oil, water, gas), the fluid captures the markers and move along with the flow.
+Fluid samples are taken from the wellhead and analysed to identify the number of markers of each code in each type of fluid.
 Data on the oil, gas and water inflow distribution over each interval or borehole are interpreted based on the laboratory test results.